tengcharmaine/tp/docs/DeveloperGuide.md

 - `10/10/2003` will be at the age of 21
 - `12/12/1990` will be at the age of 34

-### Further enhancements for `addnote` command
+### Storing notes as a doubly linked list

 **Potential Issues With Current Feature**

-Firstly, our current `addnote` command only allows user to add a new note, which will be appended to the previous one.
+Firstly, our current `addnote` command only allows users to add a new note, which will be appended to the previous one.
 However, there might be many instances in which the users need to edit or delete specific notes.
 Disallowing this will make adding notes quite frustrating at times.

 Secondly, each of the contacts in the patient list panel has a notes section which cannot be hidden and will appear in the UI.
 Users might not want to see all the notes for each contact as it might be very long and distracting.